jaimej929/NPS/README.md

 - Lisa Stroh

 ## Ideas
-Some of the maps we wish to make are listed below.
+Some of the type of visuals we wish to show are listed below.

 ![markers map](images/markers.png)